thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.4.15
+- corrected brown noise playback to use a dedicated brown noise audio file instead of reusing the rain track

 ### 0.4.14
 - fixed a rare crash when rapidly switching between sounds by cancelling fade animations before replacing the MediaPlayer instance